Oklahoma City bombing survivor helping firefighter who saved her life

 In all, 18 others from FECU were killed in the bombing.

-“It was pretty much over and then an organ was donated and now, here I am,” Baxter said.
+"It was pretty much over, and then an organ was donated and here I am,” Baxter said.

 Baxter underwent surgery last month, and now Talley is standing by his side as a member of his support team as he recovers.